open2b/scriggo/test/compare/README.md

 # Running tests

+From the command line:

+1. Move to current directory
-1. Run `go generate` inside this package to populate file `packages.go`
+2. Run command `go generate`
-2. Build and run the executable.
-Use `-h` to see what options are available.
+3. Run command `go build`
+4. Run command `./compare` (or `compare.exe` on Windows)

+Pass flag `-h` to the executable to see available options.
+You may whish to use the `-v` flag, which prints a verbose output.

 # Testing modes